In the last blog post, we discussed Kubernetes Environments Management Basics.

 In this case, engineers don't deploy directly to the shared development environment.They just apply changes from their local development to the feature development environment.
 Once they have tested changes there, they deploy to the shared development environment.
 You can think about this as a kind of reverse canary deployment where you are pulling the upstream environment into the downstream environment.

 There are many strategies for managing environments for Kubernetes-based apps.
 An interesting approach is to use a Service Mesh to enable a “reverse canary” setup.
 This can be done by automating an ephemeral testing environment as a gateway to moving to the next environment.
 With the Humanitec platform, we’ve built a solution to set up and manage such ephemeral environments in a very easy way.
-Explore our Internal Developer Platform on your own time.
-Start a free trial.
+Our DevOps experts are happy to support you during a free webinar.